Do you have an idea that could help us innovate at the T?

 There are 2 phases to submitting Innovation Proposals: Conceptual Proposals and Detailed Proposals.

-We’ve provided a summary of the process, but for more information and full requirements, please read the Innovation Proposals Policy.
+We’ve provided a summary of the process below, but for more information and full requirements:

-- If you would like to submit an idea, fill out the Conceptual Proposal - Form A. The MBTA will confirm receipt of your submission within 3 business days.
+- To submit an idea, fill out the Conceptual Proposal - Form A. The MBTA will confirm receipt of your submission within 3 business days.

 - The MBTA will determine if your proposal meets the minimum requirements for evaluation.
 If it does, we’ll review your submission within 60 days of receipt.